eddyystop/jquery-pjax-toolkit/README.md

 Support for responsive tables.
 - [pjax-responsive-images] (#pjax-responsive-images) -
 Support for responsive images.
-- [pjax-bind2Way] (#pjax-bind2Way) -
+- [pjax-CrazyGlue] (#pjax-CrazyGlue) -
-Bidirectional binding between elements and JS objects.
+Bi-directional binding between this JS object and a DOM tag.
 - [pjax-app] (#pjax-app) - Ties the above into a micro framework for jquery-pjax.